nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Add / Clear pets' appointment details: `app` ###

-Sometimes, you will need to bring the pet out for its vet or grooming appointments.
-You will want to put a reminder on the pet to take note as well.
-With this feature you can **_Add Appointment_** and **_Clear Appointment_** when appropriate.
+In the event that your client tasks you with bringing their pets out for their vet or grooming appointments, you may wish to note down the relevant details of such appointments, such as the date, time and location.

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about this feature:**<br>

-* You can only store one appointment to a pet at any point of time.
+* You can only note down one appointment per pet at any point in time.
-  * This is because pets often have varying appointment dates, and it is unlikely to know when the next appointment will be.
-* Once the appointment is over, you have to clear it if you want to put new appointments in the future.
+* Once the appointment is over, you will have to clear it manually if you wish to note down a new appointments.

 </div>